Curtis Knight

+Background

 Knight was a singer in the 1960s Harlem R&B music scene, usually fronting his own band, the Squires.
 In 1965, with Hendrix as guitarist, he recorded some singles and demos for record producer Ed Chalpin.
 Chalpin also signed Hendrix to a management contract, which Hendrix soon forgot about and left for England in 1966 to form the Jimi Hendrix Experience.
 After Hendrix became famous, Knight and Chalpin issued hundreds of albums of the recordings with Hendrix, resulting in years of legal action by both sides.

+Knight was an accomplished table tennis player who competed locally while living in New York.

+Career

 During the 1970s, after Hendrix's demise, Knight moved to London, where he formed the group "Curtis Knight, Zeus", and toured throughout Europe, relying on his Hendrix connection for many years.
 Among the musicians enlisted was Fast Eddie Clarke, who later joined Motörhead.

 In 1974, Knight authored a biography Jimi: An Intimate Biography of Jimi Hendrix.
 He also wrote a second book on Hendrix, titled Starchild, published in the mid-1990s.
 In 1992, Knight relocated to the Netherlands where he continued to record up to his death from cancer in November 1999.